Beetham Tower, Manchester: History

-The site was next to a redundant section of railway viaduct.
+The site was next to a redundant section of railway viaduct, and was originally where two Roman roads intersected.
 With the support of English Heritage and the recommendation of the planning department, the Beetham Organisation submitted a planning application to Manchester City Council in July 2003.
 Planning permission was granted in October 2003.

 The skyscraper was part of Manchester's regeneration, and by the end of 2003, before construction had started, 206 of its 219 flats, and four of its 16 penthouses had been pre sold.
 The skyscraper was built when much of the United Kingdom was experiencing an economic boom and high rise towers were being built in many English cities.

 Ground and foundation works commenced at the beginning of 2004, and construction started in April 2004.
 By August 2004, work on its twin concrete cores had started and the structure was rising at a steady rate.
 One of the cores reached 122 m at the end of July 2005, at which point the building became the tallest skyscraper in the United Kingdom outside London.
 The tower was "topped out" on 26 April 2006.
 Local wind conditions dictated its height had to be reduced by about 2 m from the planned 171 m.
 The hotel opened on 9 October 2006, and the first apartment residents moved in during 2007.
 The skyscraper cost £150 million to construct.
 In 2010, Braemar Estates, part of Braemar Group, were awarded a contract for management of the building.
 In 2018, Braemar Estates rebranded as Rendall & Rittner, taking the name of the managing agent which bought it out the year before.